Slowki/repler.js/README.md

 # Repler #

-An auto-reloading REPL with Babel support
+A hot reloading REPL with Babel support

 ## Usage ##